Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem: Tropical balancing condition and broken line types

 \section{Tropical balancing condition and broken line types}

+In this section, we will introduce various tropical types of log stable maps which appear when we consider log maps intersecting a zero stratum of $(X,D)$.
+These appear when we consider the point constraint $x \in X$ considered in Theorem $1.1$ degenerating to a zero stratum $s \in X$.
+Due to the degenerate nature of these curves, tropical geometry will offer a useful method of study of these families of curves.
+These tropical types will feature prominently in Steps $4$ and $5$ of the proof of Theorem \ref{mthm11}.

-As introduced by Kontsevich and Soibelman in $\cite{K3affine}$, a now longstanding method for understanding various mirror constructions has been through the use of scattering diagrams and broken lines.
-Given a PL manifold with singularities $B$, and a polyhedral decomposition $\mathscr{P}$ of $B$, then away from a discriminant locus, there exists a local integral affine structure, allowing for a sensible notion of a tropical balancing condition.
+As introduced by Kontsevich and Soibelman in \cite{K3affine} and by Gross and Siebert in \cite{afftocpx}, a now longstanding method for understanding various mirror constructions has been through the use of scattering diagrams and in the latter paper broken lines.
+Given a PL manifold with singularities $B$, and a polyhedral decomposition $\mathscr{P}$ of $B$, then away from a discriminant locus, there exists an integral affine structure, allowing for a sensible notion of a tropical balancing condition.
 Broken lines then are certain piecewise linear maps $\mathbb{R}_{\ge 0} \rightarrow B$ which satisfy a generalization of the tropical balancing condition almost everywhere, except at finitely many points where the curve is allowed to bend in some manner prescribed by a scattering diagram on $(B,\mathscr{P})$, describing certain walls interacting with the discriminant locus of the integral affine structure.
 Tropical types analogous to broken lines will feature prominently in this paper.
 Before introducing the relevant types, we need a few definitions.

-\begin{definition} A realizable tropical type $\tau = (G, \pmb\sigma, \textbf u)$ is \emph{balanced} if for all vertices $v \in V(G)$ with $\pmb\sigma(v)$ a cone in $B_0 \subset \Sigma(X)$, and $t \in Int(\tau)$, after postcomposing the universal map $\Gamma_\tau \rightarrow \Sigma(X)$ with the morphism $\Sigma(X) \rightarrow \Sigma(X_{good})$, and identifying resulting contact orders $\textbf{u}(e)$ for edges and legs $e$ containing $v$ with elements of the stalk of the local system $\Lambda_{h_t(v)}$ defined by the integral affine structure on $B_0$, then $\sum_{v \in e} \textbf u(e) = 0$. \end{definition}
+\begin{definition} A realizable tropical type $\tau = (G, \pmb\sigma, \textbf u)$ is \emph{balanced} if for all vertices $v \in V(G)$ with $\pmb\sigma(v)$ a cone in $B_0 \subset \Sigma(X)$, and $t \in int(\tau)$, after postcomposing the universal map $\Gamma_\tau \rightarrow \Sigma(X)$ with the morphism $\Sigma(X) \rightarrow \Sigma(X_{good})$, and identifying resulting contact orders $\textbf{u}(e)$ for edges and legs $e$ containing $v$ with elements of the stalk of the local system $\Lambda_{h_t(v)}$ defined by the integral affine structure on $B_0$, then $\sum_{v \in e} \textbf u(e) = 0$. \end{definition}

 \begin{remark} The given definition of tropical balancing is different than the version given in \cite{scatt}, but coincides when our target of interest satisfies Assumption $1.1$ of \cite{scatt}.
 To see the utility of this slight generalization of tropical balancing, note that given $\sigma \in \Sigma(X)^{max} \setminus \mathscr{P}^{max}$ which contains a codimension $1$ face $\gamma \in \mathscr{P}^{[n-1]}$, then the image of $\sigma$ under the map of cone complexes $\Sigma(X) \rightarrow \Sigma(X_{good})$ is contained in $\gamma$.
 Thus, given a balanced tropical type $\tau$ and $v \in V(G_{\tau})$ with $\pmb\sigma(v) \in \mathscr{P}^{[n-1]}$ contained in two good zero dimensional strata $\gamma,\gamma'$, and $e \in E(G_{\tau})$ with $v \in e$ and $\pmb\sigma(e) = \gamma$, then tropical balancing forces there to be another edge or leg $e'$ containing $v$ with $\pmb\sigma(e')= \gamma'$.